Sgitario/sgitario.github.io/_posts/2018-10-26-axon-by-example.md

 # Conclusion

 We have introduced some of the most important features in Axon and how Axon works.
 Axon Framework makes extremely easy to implement a CQRS architecture and is very well integrated to Spring and Spring Cloud (for doing the services discoverable).
+Also, Axon is **VERY** customisable.
+We can refine until the most tiny component in your architecture which demostrates what a well designed the framework is.

 On the other side, even when the documentation is quite extensive and good, I would have appreciated working examples for version 4 of basic functionality.
 It does not help either when the Axon documentation redirects to the first chapter when you search something in google.